-We’ve probably said this before, but this comparison is too good to pass up: think of your Bitcoin wallet as something like your real wallet, except that it doesn’t hold cash.
+We’ve probably said this before, but this comparison is too good to pass up: think of your Bitcoin wallet as something like your real wallet, except that it doesn’t Buy bitcoin cash.
 Instead, these wallets have your digital assets: to be more specific, the cryptocurrency tokens you receive or purchase through an exchange.

 Hot Wallets: Easier to Use, But Susceptible